status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 # Sync from a trusted node

-!!! note ""
-    This feature is available from `v1.7.0` onwards.

 When you [start the beacon node](./quick-start.md) for the first time, it connects to the beacon chain network and starts syncing automatically — a process that can take several days.

 Trusted node sync allows you to get started more quickly by fetching a recent checkpoint from a trusted node — you can get started in minutes instead of days.